nikkilr88/100-days-of-code/log.md

 **Thoughts:**: I think I have most of the logic down.
 Now I need to figure out how to update the db without reloading the page.
 I did some research, and it looks like I can use ajax.

+*Edit: I decided to work on it some more, and I figured it out thanks to Google.
+Ajax was the answer.
+I definitely have to learn more about it.*

 ### Day 99 (September 14, 2017):